dbredvick/drewb-tech/src/pages/posts/2019-09-06-how-to-get-rich-notes.md

 You want to be the type of person who knows how to become wealthy, not just be a wealthy person.

 You want to be rich in 999/1000 parallel universes.
-It&#39;s handy to use Taleb&#39;s thought experiment in _Fooled by Randomness._
+It&#39;s handy to use Taleb&#39;s thought experiment of "alternative histories" in _Fooled by Randomness._ Check it out in this [Farnam Street post](https://fs.blog/2014/03/nassim-taleb-alternative-history/).

-Taleb thought experiment here about a dentist, safe trader, and risky trader.

 There are four kinds of luck:
 - Blind